On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space

 where we used $\|AB\|_2\le \|A\|_2\|B\|_2$ and $\|\gamma^0\|_2=1$.

 \end{proof}

-\begin{remark} The above result shows that in presence of particles or antiparticles the eigenvalues of the fermionic projector change within an interval which is determined by the local behaviour of the wave functions around the point. \end{remark}
+\begin{remark} The above result shows that, in presence of particles or antiparticles, the variation of the eigenvalues of the kernel of fermionic projector is controlled by the local behavior of the wave functions around the point. \end{remark}

-\section{On the smooth manifold structure of regular systems}
+\section{On the Smooth Manifold Structure of Regular Systems}

-In this final section we finally prove how, and under which assumptions, regular causal fermion systems realize differentible manifolds within $\scF$.
-More precisely the goal is to show that $\rF^\varepsilon:\bR^4\rightarrow \scF$ is a closed function which is a homeomorphism on its image.
-If this is proven to be true, then $\rF^\varepsilon(\bR^4)=\supp\varrho$ and $\rF^\varepsilon$ itself realises a global chart which makes it a smooth manifold.
+In this final section we prove how and under which assumptions regular causal fermion systems realize differentiable manifolds within $\scF$.
+More precisely, the goal is to show in which situations the function $\rF^\varepsilon:\bR^{1,3}\rightarrow \scF$ is closed and homeomorphic onto its image.
+When this happens, $\rF^\varepsilon(\bR^{1,3})=\supp\varrho$ and $\rF^\varepsilon$ itself realizes a global chart which turns $\supp\rho$ into a smooth manifold.
 The proof is divided into two steps.

-\subsection{Step 1: injectivity of the local correlation function}
+\subsection{Step 1: Injectivity of the Local Correlation Function}